A Brief Description Of ‘The Cloud’

 - Reduced ongoing Costs – To run servers and other systems, manage them, upgrade them, cool them, provide protected power, multiple resilient network connections, and complex security systems is expensive.
 In the cloud all this is taken care of at a fraction of the cost.

-So, is The Cloud just marketing hype?
-Yes to some degree it is, as in reality the concept is more than ten years old – some could argue 20 years (or more).
+So, is the Cloud just marketing hype?
+Yes, to some degree, it is.
+In reality the concept is more than ten years old – some could argue 20 years (or more).

-Is it a reality and going to affect to your business?
+Is it a reality and that is going to affect to your business?
 For sure, no matter what your size.
-Faster and cheaper internet, cheaper computing, rising energy costs, system complexities and the simple fact that IT is more central to business than ever means that it’s pretty much unstoppable.
+Faster and cheaper internet, cheaper computing, rising energy costs, system complexities and the simple fact that IT is more central to business than ever means that it’s pretty much unstoppable

 I’m not saying that you need to move all of your IT infrastructure to the cloud right now as you don’t.
 I do however believe that if you are thinking about some sort of IT investment, either hardware, software, network, or a business system then you should consider cloud services as an option.
 If you are not looking at an investment right now then you should still be open to listening to the ‘hype’ as opportunities for a competitive advantage will arise.